WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 from aws_cdk import core, aws_iam
 ```

-​ This role should allow us to access codecommit to retrieve details about the repository and the more details about the actions triggered, also allow for our Lambda function to store Logs in Cloudwatch.
-For That we start by creating our Policy document
+​This role should allow us to access codecommit to retrieve details about the repository and the more details about the actions triggered.
+It also allows our Lambda function to store Logs in Cloudwatch.
+For That we start by creating our Policy document.

 ``` python
 lambda_role_policy = aws_iam.PolicyDocument(